 a film about students in Liberia

 Ley'Go follows the lives of four young Liberians as they strive towards a brighter future.
 These students--Romeo, Jessie, Amos, and Moses--navigate the challenge of getting an education in a country still reeling from the effects of a long civil war and the recent ebola crisis.
-Their journey shows the remarkable resilience of young Liberians who, despite the odds, are overcoming adversity in order to change their circumstances and uplift their communities along the way.
+Their journey shows the remarkable resilience of young Liberians who, despite the odds, are overcoming adversity to change their circumstances and uplift their communities along the way.
 The film was directed and edited by New England filmmakers Jesse Galkowski and Matthew Brady and produced by Maya French and Kim Ouillette.
 It features music by Liberian Hipco artist Takun J.

 Ley'Go Screening Schedule